LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/post-conversation-survey-bots.md

 #### Configure account-level, survey settings

+These settings affect all survey bots in the account.

+**To configure account-level, survey settings**

 1. From the Conversational AI dashboard, click **Bot Accounts** to access the application.
 2. Select the organization.
 3. On the **Account Details** tab, specify the following: